 One of the newer Kauai attractions for kids is the mini golf course at Anaina Hou Community Park up on the North Shore of Kauai.

-It’s a full 18 hole with water hazards and other obstacles to keep the whole family on their toes!
-Plus, it’s surrounded by a beautiful botanical garden.
+It’s a full 18-hole with water hazards and other obstacles to keep the whole family on their toes!
+Plus, it’s surrounded by a beautiful botanical garden, making it the top North Shore Kauai activities to enjoy in the area.

-And they have Keiki Day once a month that is basically a huge outdoor playdate.
+And they have Keiki Day once a month which is basically a huge outdoor playdate.
 Kids can play in the fountain, explore a tree house, and run around the Children’s Garden.

 If you watch a lot of movies, chances are you’ve seen one filmed on Kauai.
 And if you love Jurassic Park, you’ve definitely seen one!